 A slip will then be given to you as proof of payment for your visa which you would present it together with your passport at the immigration desk.
 There is a copy for you to keep.
 Immigration will be to your right of the visa counters (old airport).
 There are no rush or queues at the Travelex counters or immigration as most passengers are on transit.
 There were only 13 passengers including me and my wife at the baggage claim carousel despite our flight being a long haul LHR – MCT flight.

 Although only few passengers getting off at Mascut, the baggage claim was terribly slow.
 Almost 45 minutes.

-We’ve decided to rent a car in Muscat as we have read that bus services are not frequent & extensive and Oman taxis do not have meters.
-The counters for car rental are to your right as you exit arrival hall.
+We’ve decided to rent a car in Muscat as we have read that bus services are not frequent & not extensive and Oman taxis do not have meters.
+The counters for car rental are to your right (old airport) as you exit arrival hall.
 We have opted to rent a Toyota Yaris for 2 days.

 The Toyota Yaris we rented for 2 days.
 Cars are left-hand drive in Oman.

 The driving requirement for tourist in Oman can be checked out at the Royal Oman Police website here.